Krista is a published author, entrepreneur, and small business owner. She has certifications in human nutrition as well

 Up until very recently, America was not so great for gays and lesbians or anyone else who didn't fit the gender-specific roles determined by society.
 They were persecuted, treated like second-class citizens, or just plain outcasts.
 They couldn't marry, had very limited partner rights, and were beaten or killed for being different from those who feared them.
 These were basic civil rights denied to them and it affected millions of Americans across the board; not just the LGBT community, but their friends and families.
 America was never great for them, but this is not an issue that has affected you, Mr. Trump, has it?

 Speaking of civil rights, blacks (or African Americans as some identify as) also had very limited civil rights up until the 1960s, and even after they won the battle to sit wherever they wanted on a bus, they were still treated with disdain and prejudice.
 I witnessed the hate myself as some young kid sat across from a black man on a bus and mouthed hateful words to him the whole trip.
-It isn't something you see a lot of in California, but I know in certain parts of the country, people of different skin colors and ethnicity's are still treated like they're less than garbage.
+It isn't something you see a lot in California, but I know that, in certain parts of the country, people of different skin colors and ethnicities are still treated like they're less than garbage.
 Is Trump referring to the great America when blacks and those who stood up for them were persecuted?